Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 ### Rerun an attribute set mapping

 To apply changes or a new attribute mapping within an attribute set mapping, you can trigger the rerun of all attribute mappings within an attribute set mapping.
-It is recommended to use this function when a higher number of changes or new attribute mappings within an attribute set mapping was made.
+It is recommended to use this function if a higher number of changes or new attribute mappings within an attribute set mapping has been made.
-When only one or a few attribute mappings are affected, it is recommended to rerun the respective attribute mappings separately, see [Rerun a single attribute mapping](#rerun-a-single-attribute-mapping).
+If only one or a few attribute mappings are affected, it is recommended to rerun the respective attribute mappings separately, see [Rerun a single attribute mapping](#rerun-a-single-attribute-mapping).

 #### Prerequisites

-At least one ETL attribute set mapping has been created, see [Create an ETL mapping](#create-an-ETL-mapping).
+At least one ETL attribute set mapping has been created, see [Create an ETL attribute set mapping](#create-an-etl-attribute-set-mapping).

 #### Procedure